e-camargo/ElkStack-Project-HW13/README.md

 10.0.0.6 Web-2
 10.0.0.7 Web-3

--- ElkStack-Project-HW13\Diagrams\Filebeat_Install_screenshot
-and
-\Metricbeat_Install_screenshot

-These Beats allow us to collect the following information from each machine:

-Metricbeat allows us to analyze spikes in CPU utilization when running "apt-get update" for example.
-We can also analyze visual representations of granular details on HTTP traffic patterns, from country destinations to the types Operating Systems of the sources reaching our web servers.
+With Filebeat and Metricbeat we can analyze spikes in CPU utilization for example.
+We can also analyze visual representations of granular details on HTTP traffic patterns, from country destinations to the types Operating Systems accessing web servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: